Sandeep-K-Suthar/theOdinProject-progress/README.md

 ## TheOdinProject Entire CourseWork Progress

-TheOdinProject is an open source curriculum from the open source loving dev and community.
+TheOdinProject is an open source curriculum from the open source loving devs and it's community.

 Open source curriculum which I covered here is Full Stack JavaScript with comprehensive Basics and Advanced concepts in HTML, CSS, DOM and JavaScript.